imohammadhossein/ObjectSegmentCNN/README.md

 <h1 align="center">Object Segment CNN</h1>

-A Comparison Between Human Visual Perception Under Object Segmentation and Recognition with Current Deep Neural Networks.
+<h4 align="center">A Comparison Between Human Visual Perception Under Object Segmentation and Recognition with Current Deep Neural Networks.</h4>

 ## *Abstract*
 - The idea behind this work is comparing deep convolutional neural networks and human visual perception system in classifying different objects.
 Moreover, in proposed research, diagnostic regions for human visual system and famous deep convolutional neural networks have been extracted; these regions are the most salient areas of images which have caused for accurate classification.
 They persumably have more meanings for each systems.